YottaDB/YDBDoc/ProgGuide/isv.rst

 .. parsed-literal::
    Format: %<FAC>-<SEV>-<ID>, <TEXT>
-   Example: %GTM-E-DIVZERO, Attempt to divide by zero
+   Example: %YDB-E-DIVZERO, Attempt to divide by zero

 YottaDB sets $ZSTATUS when it encounters errors during program execution, but not when it encounters errors in a Direct Mode command.